GregRos/doddle/README.md

 d.pull() // 5
 ```

 Doddles are used throughout the sequence API, but they really come in handy outside it too.
-[Read more about them here!](https://github.com/GregRos/doddle/doddle.md)
+[Read more!](https://github.com/GregRos/doddle/doddle.md)

 ## Seq